 What You Need To Build an Email List

 Many have recognized the power of email lists, so there are many different tools out there that you can use.
-First and foremost, you should select an email automation tool.
+First and foremost, you should select a email marketing automation tool.

-Email automation tools allow you to collect emails and add them to a list easily.
-Then, when you are ready to send out an email, many email automation tools have a design interface where you can build your email from scratch.
-When the email is finished, the email automation tool (as its name might suggest) can automatically send the email out to all the addresses in your list.
+Email marketing automation tools allow you to collect emails and add them to a list easily.
+Then, when you are ready to send out an email, many tools have a design interface where you can build your email from scratch.
+When the email is finished, the email marketing automation tool can automatically send it out to all the addresses in your list.

-This is why you need an email automation tool.
+This is why you need a email marketing automation tool.
 When your list gets to a certain size, sending out emails to each address individually becomes mind-numbing work and not a good use of your time.

-Luckily, many email automation tools are low cost, at least when you're first starting out.
-If you're not sure where to start looking, check out this list of 30 Best Email Marketing Automation Tools.
+Luckily, many email marketing automation tools are low cost, at least when you're first starting out.
+If you're not sure where to start looking, check out this list of 10 Best Marketing Automation Tools for Small Business.

 Lead Magnets & How to Use Them